BALIST0N/HogsOfWarEditor/README.md

 - 3d viewer : parse objects and place characters/entities
 - 3d viewer : load all models and export then load 3d view with exported models
 - 3d viewer : migrate to helixtoolkit.wpf.sharpDX (or some wpf DX12 library)
+- export fonts , implement a way to transform vectors to ttf

 _________________________________________________________